HALLEM LAB AT UCLA

 PictureAdapted from Bryant et al., 2018.

 We have shown that infective larvae respond robustly to thermal gradients.
 Like C. elegans, parasitic nematodes are capable of engaging in both positive and negative thermotaxis.
 When traveling up thermal gradients, infective larvae migrate toward host body temperature.
-We also showed that targeted mutagenesis of the S. stercoralis tax-4 gene prevents positive thermotaxis, providing the first insights into the molecular basis of host seeking (Bryant et al., 2018).
-We are now investigating the molecular pathways and neural circuits that drive thermosensory behaviors in S. stercoralis.
+Targeted mutagenesis of the S. stercoralis tax-4 gene prevents positive thermotaxis, providing the first insights into the molecular basis of heat seeking (Bryant et al., 2018).
+More recently, we showed that S. stercoralis thermosensory neurons show unique temperature-encoding strategies and molecular adaptations that drive heat-seeking toward human body temperature (Bryant et al., 2022).

-We are developing new tools and approaches for studying the molecular and cellular mechanisms that drive host seeking and infectivity in parasitic nematodes.
-Our understanding of the biology of parasitic nematodes has been limited by the lack of tools for genetic intervention.
-We developed a method for generating CRISPR/Cas9-mediated targeted gene disruptions in S. stercoralis and S. ratti (Gang et al., 2017; Castelletto et al., 2020).
-This enabled us to generate the first targeted gene knockouts in a parasitic nematode.
-We are now using this system to disrupt a number of different genes to identify signaling pathways that drive host seeking and infectivity.
-We are also developing other tools and approaches for studying neural circuit function in parasitic nematodes.
+We are developing new molecular genetic tools and approaches for studying Strongyloides species.
+Our understanding of the biology of S. stercoralis and other parasitic nematodes has been limited by the lack of tools for genetic intervention.
+We developed a method for generating CRISPR/Cas9-mediated targeted gene disruptions in S. stercoralis and the closely related rat parasite Strongyloides ratti (Gang et al., 2017).
+This enabled us to generate the first homozygous gene knockouts in a parasitic nematode.
+More recently, we developed an approach for generating the first stable transgenic and knockout lines of S. stercoralis (Banerjee et al., 2025; Patel et al., 2024).
+We have also developed approaches for neuronal silencing and calcium imaging in S. stercoralis (Bryant et al., 2022; Banerjee et al., 2025).

 University of California, Los Angeles